OpenDSA/OpenDSA/RST/en/Glossary.rst

    stack frame
       Frame of data that pushed into and poped from call stack

+   stack variable
+      Another name for a :term:`local variable`.

    stale pointer
       Within the context of a :term:`buffer pool` or :term:`memory manager`, this refers to a reference to a